 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-Yes Complaints Policy Section 3.1 The Customer Care team fulfil this requirement of the Code.
-4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
+Yes Complaints-policy.pdf Section 3.1 Commentary: The Customer Care team are responsible for complaint handling.
+The Lead Accountable Person for complaints is the Executive Director of Customer Services 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-Yes The Customer Care team are empowered to fulfil this requirement of the Code.
-4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
+Yes Complaints-policy.pdf Section 4 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes E-learning is available to all colleagues and is a mandatory requirement where relevant.
-The Customer Care team are suitably resourced with additional resource added in May 2023 and further resource to be added in May 2024.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Complaints-policy.pdf Section 1 and 4 Commentary: all colleagues complete a complaints e- learning module and have a customer focused annual objective which includes a complaints and learning focus.